dobrix13/Rufus/README.md

 ### Scenario 2.2.1: The Dwarfs in the Mines

 Rufus realizes he needs money to get the help he needs.
 His journey to find money leads him deep into the forest, where he stumbles upon a hidden mine occupied by dwarfs.
-The dwarfs, skilled miners and craftsmen, promise to make Rufus rich if he agrees to stay and work for ten years.
+The dwarfs, skilled miners and craftsmen, promise to make Rufus rich if he agrees to stay and work for them.

 The dwarfs explain their terms to Rufus, offering him a chance to become wealthy beyond his wildest dreams.
-But the decision is not easy, and Rufus faces three choices:
+But there’s a catch: they won't let him leave without fulfilling his work obligations.
+Rufus now faces a difficult decision and has three choices:

-1. Stay and Work for 10 Years: Rufus could choose to stay and work hard, earning his fortune over the next decade.
+1. Stay and Work for 10 Years: Rufus could choose to stay and work hard for ten years, earning one piece of gold.

-2. Kill the Dwarfs and Steal the Gold: Tempted by immediate riches, Rufus considers betraying the dwarfs and taking their gold by force.
+2. Stay and Work for 15 Years: Rufus could decide to work even longer, staying for fifteen years, to earn two pieces of gold.

-3. Leave the Mines: Unwilling to spend ten years in the mines or commit a terrible act, Rufus could decide to leave and seek another way to achieve his goal
+3. Kill the Dwarfs and Steal the Gold: Tempted by immediate riches, Rufus considers betraying the dwarfs and taking their gold by force.

----
+## What will Rufus choose next?

 ### Scenario 2.2.2: The Drunk Stranger (Continued)